maconachie/spws-proxy/README.md

 ```

-## Authentication
+## Alternate Authentication Methods

-There are two ways to authenticate.
+There are three ways to authenticate.

 1. Use the **spws.proxy.config** file to store credentials (recommended).
 2. Set the request headers in your web requests with the headers
    1. username
    2. password
+3. Using command line arguments

+### Request Headers

 This method is not scure and should **never** be used for production applications.